 New Furnace w/ Efficient ECM Blower Motor: $35/unit

-Yes, it's possible to use home solar energy alongside conventional power sources.
-In most parts of the country, solar panels are designed to supplement your existing energy sources, so you can reap the savings and environmental benefits of solar energy without having to completely switch over.
+Yes, you can use home solar energy alongside conventional power sources.
+In most parts of the country, solar panels are designed to supplement your existing energy sources, so you can reap the savings and environmental benefits that come from using solar energy without having to completely switch over.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In La Crosse, the average amount someone can save is $1,477 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.